DevOps-Sad-people/itu-minitwit/report/4-reflection.md

 Each Friday after the lectures we met up to have an extensive meeting about the current state of the project.
 First we shared what features we had worked on the past week, what kind of problems we had faced and how we had solved them.
 We did this to keep everyone up to date with all the different new technologies and featues implemented.

 Second we discussed the content of the lecture and inspected what new features to implement in the next week.
-Then we discussed how to implement the new features and the pros and cons of the different options.
+Then we discussed *how* to implement the new features and the pros and cons of the different options.
+For each tasks we created a new issue on GitHub.

+Third we discussed *when* to implement the new issues.
 The group members had different schedules and varying capacity due to other commitments such as handins for other courses.
-We also took that into account in the discussion of *when* to implement the *what* when delegating the work.
+We took this into considaration when we delegated the work.
 We typically worked in three teams:

 1. Nicolaj
 2. Gabor and Zalan